Two Floors Above Grief

 A stately, three-story, nineteenth-century Victorian.
 His bed tucked next to a stage in a former ballroom.
 His uncle and aunt lived with their three daughters on the floor below.
 A large electric organ in a corner of the first-floor mortuary business.
 Stacked caskets and an embalming room in the basement.

 Nobody had a house like his.

-Kevin O’Connor enjoys chronicling the stories of families and friends through tracing genealogical histories, writing and picture collections.
-His prior writing includes personal letters, articles in professional publications, dissertation, anthologies and presentations delivered at conferences, seminars and webinars.
+Kevin O’Connor enjoys chronicling the stories of families and friends through tracing genealogical histories, writing, and picture collections.
+His prior writing includes personal letters, articles in professional publications, dissertations, anthologies, and presentations delivered at conferences, seminars, and webinars.
 He brings people together personally and professionally.
 Collaborating with friends and relatives, he plans family and class reunions.

 He references further connections to this book, continues his stories, and highlights perspectives about his interests on this website.